Drilling Hydraulics Course

 - Size surface equipment such as pumps

-- Control surge pressures created by lowering pipe into the well
+- Control surge pressures created by tripping the pipe into the well

 - Minimize wellbore pressure reductions from swabbing when pulling pipe from the well